AlchemistsLab/govalent/README.md

 ### Usage with a Client

 If you are dealing with multiple accounts.
-You can create a new `binance.Client` by the following
+You can create a new `govalent.Client` by the following

 ```go
 import (